-h) Interest income
+g) Interest income

-Interest income on advances are recognised in profit or loss using the effective interest method.
+Interest income on advances is recognised in profit or loss using the effective interest method.

-i) Share capital
+h) Share capital

-Share capital comprises of the ordinary shares and Fiji class shares which are classified as equity.
+Share capital comprises of the ordinary shares and the Fiji class shares which are classified as equity.

 Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction, net of tax, from the proceeds.